 This MA will develop your skills and creative vision in documentary production.
 It enhances your understanding of the historical context and contemporary modes of documentary production against a backdrop of the wider issues in media production.

 See the story behind what's right in front of you.
-The MA Global Political Economy examines the world in real terms.
-You will work in small groups with world class experts at the Political Economy Research Centre (PERC), as well as across a number of other Goldsmiths departments, and learn how to hold the world up to scrutiny.
+The MA Global Political Economy explores the power dynamics of our changing world.
+You will work in small groups with world-class experts at the Political Economy Research Centre (PERC), and learn how to hold the world up to scrutiny.

 This MA examines contemporary issues concerning justice.
 You will learn how to conceptualise and study the possibilities of human rights, going beyond legal formulations to look at the conditions in which human rights claims are made.